dwojciec/debugging-lab-summit-2019/instructions/kiali.md

 #### Update Gateway Service

 Previously, we deployed the ***Cart Service***.
 Now, you have to take it in account in the ***Gateway Service***.

-Edit the **src/main/java/com/redhat/cloudnative/gateway/GatewayVerticle.java** file as following:
+Under the **gateway-vertx** project, edit the **src/main/java/com/redhat/cloudnative/gateway/GatewayVerticle.java** file as following:

 First, add the WebClient attribute ***cart*** in the class ***GatewayVerticle***